A.LifeGrad Funeral Services

 • Funeral hearse

-• 1x 45 seater bus (2 ways)
+• Single 40 seater bus (2 ways)

-• 6 sets of orange for drivers
+• 6 sets of oranges for driver

 After Funeral Service